will3nder/tidal-playlist-reader/README.md

 It will then output a series of .cue files so that you may listen to your playlists locally.

 If you are looking for a way to convert the .cue files to .m3u I reccomend this repo: [cue_to_m3u converter](https://github.com/EcoG-One/cue_to_m3u_converter)

-The listofplaylists.txt file is an example of how to arrange playlists to download them, it's also an easy way for me to track my playlists.